rubyfu/RubyFu/en/module_0x3__network_kung_fu/mitm---man-in-the-middle.md

 #Man in the Middle Attack

-Example of MITM attack using ARP Poisoning with PacketFU and socket
+Example of a more elaborate MITM attack using ARP Poisoning with PacketFU and socket using source code in this book as base.

 ```ruby
 require 'packetfu'